MikeyBeez/codemapper/README.md

   - Import statements
 - Handle non-Python files by providing basic file information
 - Respect `.gitignore` patterns to exclude irrelevant files
+- Automatically exclude `.git` directories and `.DS_Store` files
 - Generate a comprehensive JSON map of the repository

+    Note:  You can exclude more directories by adding them to .gitignore or adding them to the traverser.py file.

 ## Installation